vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_01_plan_migrating_to_asc.md

 - Identify resource organization in Azure
 - Identify tools for connecting to and managing your Azure environment

-## Lab Duration
+## Challenge Duration

 - **Estimated Time**: 45 minutes

 ## Instructions

-During this lab, you'll:
+During this challenge, you'll:
 - Examine the application components based on the information provided in its GitHub repository
 - Consider the Azure services most suitable for hosting your application
 - Consider the Azure services most suitable for storing data of your application
 - Consider resource organization in Azure
 - Consider tools for connecting to and managing your Azure environment

-This first lab will be mainly a conceptual exercise that does not involve deploying any of the application components to Azure.
+This first challenge will be mainly a conceptual exercise that does not involve deploying any of the application components to Azure.
 You will run the initial deployment in the next exercise.

 ### Examine the application components based on the information provided in its GitHub repository